-The school will be hosting several events in the coming year that are based on the book and that honor our veterans, especially Cheverus alumni who have served in the military.
+The school will be hosting several events in the coming year that are based on the book.
 Alumni and parents are cordially invited to participate in these events.

 Summer reading has been a long tradition at Cheverus, but an ever-evolving one.
-This is the fifth year that we have selected a book to be read over the summer by the entire community.
+This is the sixth year that we have selected a book to be read over the summer by the entire community.
 Each one has been picked by a different department on a rotating basis.
-Craig and Fred is the History Department's selection; other recent community-wide reads have included Salt to the Sea, Station Eleven, Parched and One Goal.
+All American Boys was chosen by our Equity and Inclusion Team.
+Craig and Fred was the History Department's selection in 2019.
+Other recent community-wide reads have included Salt to the Sea, Station Eleven, Parched and One Goal.
 Having everyone in the school community read the same book and share their reflections about that common experience builds community and mutual understanding.
-This year's selection in particular affords the school an opportunity to reach out to our alumni, especially those with a connection to the military, and remind our students of the Cheverus' proud tradition of service to the community and nation.
+This year's selection will be the undergirding for school-wide discussions on the issue of racism.